3v401/HackTheBox/Perfection/README.md

 There are no clues that the frontend is running Ruby (no `<% %>/erb/ruby/rhtml` keywords).
 As far as the analysis can go, it seems a normal html site.
 Nonetheless, from the previous pictures we know that the server is using WEBrick 1.7.0, which is a Ruby-based web server.
 This must be specifying that the backend is running Ruby.

 Let's look on Google a bit of information by typing "server-side template injection ruby" to see if there is a way to inject malicious code.
-Checking on Github you can find "Ruby" section in this [link](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Server%20Side%20Template%20Injection/README.md#ruby:~:text=%5D).toArray())%20%7D%7D-,Ruby,-Ruby%20%2D%20Basic%20injections)
+Checking on Github you can find "Ruby" section in this [link](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Server%20Side%20Template%20Injection/README.md#ruby) (`Ruby - Basic injections` section)

 The only way we have to introduce a payload into the webserver is through the interactive calculator.
-So let's play with it obbeying its requirements described at the bottom.
-Using burpsuite and analyzing the request.
-We can observe that we can introduce a payload into the webserver.
+So let's play with it obbeying its requirements described at the bottom using burpsuite and analyzing the request.
+Observe that we can introduce a payload into the webserver in the following screenshot.
 Nonetheless, we must know that we cannot use the same payload technique we used in Headless because Perfection is based on Ruby.
-Moreover, in one of the pictures we can observe that has XSS injection: Blocked.
+Moreover, in one of the pictures we can observe that has `XSS injection: Blocked`.
 So instead of doing an XSS injection to get admin privileges, we are going to try to get a reverse shell to the Ruby webserver.
 The burpsuite analysis is the following:

 ![Alt text](pic9.png)